How to Register for VAT in Denmark: Complete Step-by-Step Guide for Small Businesses

 |---|---|---|

-| CVR Number | Business registration number | Identifies your company in Denmark |
+| CVR Number | Business registration number | Identifies a company in Denmark |

 | VAT Number (Momsnummer) | VAT identification number | Used for VAT reporting and invoicing |

-| SE Number | Tax identification reference | Used in certain tax situations |
+| SE Number | Tax identification reference | Used in specific tax situations |

 Step-by-Step Guide to VAT Registration in Denmark